Skip Lockwood: Pitcher

 On November 28, 1967, Lockwood was drafted by the Houston Astros in the 1967 Rule 5 draft, but, following spring training, he was returned to his original club, which had moved to Oakland.
-Upon his return to the Athletics organization, Lockwood was converted to a pitcher despite having only pitched one inning with the Modesto Reds in 1966.
+Upon his return to the Athletics organization, Lockwood was converted to a pitcher despite having only pitched one inning, with the Modesto Reds in 1966.
 On October 15, 1968, he was selected by the Seattle Pilots in the 1968 expansion draft.
-During their first and only season, he made his major league debut on the mound with the Pilots, going 0–1 with a 3.52 earned run average in six games (three starts).
+During their first and only season, Lockwood made his major league debut on the mound with the Pilots, going 0–1 with a 3.52 earned run average in six games (three starts).

 Lockwood spent the next four years with the franchise following their move to Milwaukee, and spent most of his time with the Brewers as a starting pitcher.
 In his final season in Milwaukee, 1973, he made 22 of his 37 appearances out of the bullpen.
-Up to that point, he'd only made seven appearances in relief.
+Up to that point, he had only made seven appearances in relief.